The Great River Passage Conservancy represents the next generation of civic and philanthropic leadership.

-Mille Lacs Corporate Ventures
+CEO, Mille Lacs Corporate Ventures

 Joe Nayquonabe Jr. is an American Indian business professional who has spent his career reimagining and reinventing how American Indian tribal economies grow and prosper.
 He spent more than a decade as a marketing executive, growing the Grand Casino brand before ascending to CEO of the Mille Lacs Band’s Corporate Commission.

 Vice President of Public Affairs, Flint Hills Resources

 Jake Reint oversees communications and public affairs for Flint Hills Resources, a leading oil refinery, pipeline, biofuels and petrochemical company based in Wichita, Kansas.
 He specializes in strategic communications, crisis management, media relations, and political and issues advocacy.

 Director, City of Saint Paul Parks and Recreation